gcollazo/brunch-with-ember-reloaded/README.md

 ```
 Open [http://localhost:3333](http://localhost:3333) on your browser.

-### ember-data.js
+### Ember Data
-There's a little cake task to download the latest ember-data.js and copy it to your `vendor/scripts` directory.
-To build ember-data.js the script will run `bundle` and `rake` on the cloned repository, so you need to have that installed on your system.
+There's a little cake task to download the Ember Data from [builds.emberjs.com](http://builds.emberjs.com) and copy it to your `vendor/scripts` directory.

 ```
 cake getemberdata
 ```
-When the script finishes just add `'vendor/scripts/ember-data.js'` to your `config.coffee` file just under `'vendor/scripts/ember-*.js'`.
+When the script finishes just add `'vendor/scripts/ember-data-latest.js'` to your `config.coffee` file just under `'vendor/scripts/ember-*.js'`.

 ### Generators
 This skeleton makes use of [scaffolt](https://github.com/paulmillr/scaffolt#readme) generators to help you create common files quicker.
 To use first install skaffolt globally with `npm install -g scaffolt`.
 Then you can use the following command to generate files.